-Our management consulting services are built around strategy up-skilling, corporate capability enhancement, cultural transformation, and business model innovation.
+Our strategy consulting services are leverage the wisdom of crowds to enhance competitiveness and safeguard the future.
+We save time and resources in the execution with our participative and transparent approach.
+The collective intelligence approach resonates in the entire eco-systems to faster, transform with increased engagement.
 We understand your situation as a special and unique development project.
-So we put together tailor-made solutions, enabling your and your people to co-create with us your very own strategy, implement it and integrate it into a strong eco-system of suppliers, partners and customers.
+So, we put together tailor-made solutions, enabling you and your people to co-create with us your very own strategy, implement it and integrate it into a strong ecosystem of suppliers, partners and customers.

 The collective intelligence

 1492 AD marked a crucial turning point for mankind, as science and observation began to play key roles in the pursuit of empirical truth at the detriment of superstition.
-From conquering the oceans and the stars, to artificial intelligence, and even challenging death itself via genetic enhancement, there appear to be no limits of how transformative we can be when applying ourselves collaboratively.
-These tremendous accomplishments are not the result of intelligent individuals functioning in isolation, but through collective intelligence as a species.
+From conquering the oceans and the stars, to artificial intelligence, and even challenging death itself via genetic enhancement, there appears to be no limits to how transformative we can be when acting collaboratively.
+These tremendous accomplishments are not the result of intelligent individuals functioning in isolation, but emerge from our collective intelligence as a species.
 Albert Einstein himself would not be recognized as a genius if he wasn’t able to leverage the existing discoveries established by trailblazers such as Pythagoras, Newton or Gauss that preceded him.

 Strong, only when together

-At times, this contradicts our cultural legacy where the masses are widely kept ignorant.
+At times, this contradicts our cultural legacy where the masses are widely kept uninformed.
 However, even mildly enlightened individuals can be collectively intelligent under certain circumstances, due to the exponential power of collective human intelligence.
-For example, if a single chimpanzee was stuck on a remote island, its chances of survival would be significantly higher than a single human in the same predicament.
-Change the numbers to 10 though, and the group of humans would hold the advantage due to a level of sophistication of collective intelligence that no other species can compete with.
+For example, if a single chimpanzee was stuck on a remote island, its chances of survival would be significantly higher than the chances of a single human in the same predicament.
+Change the numbers to 10 though, and the group of humans would have a distinct advantage, due to the level of sophistication of collective intelligence that no other species can compete with.

 Intelligence, our ability to solve problems

-When alone and faced with a problem, this is proof itself that we can’t solve it or we wouldn’t be faced with the problem in the first place, states Austrian psychotherapist Paul Watzlawick.
-When lacking the necessary data to come up with the solution, we experience various levels of frustration then eventually turn to existing people, documents or ressources to find it.
+Being alone and facing a problem is already proof that we can’t solve it, or we wouldn’t be faced with the problem in the first place, states Austrian psychotherapist Paul Watzlawick.
+When lacking the necessary data to come up with the solution, we experience various levels of frustration, and then we eventually approach existing people, documents or resources to find it.
 As communicators, we connect through symbols, sound and language.
-Though each of us only perceives a fragment of the greater whole, the chances increase through communication that others may have the missing perspective that enable us to resolve our issue.
-Therefore diversity is one of the four prerequisites of successful collective intelligence and perhaps its single most important component.
+Though each of us only perceives a fragment of the greater whole, communication increases the chances that others may have the missing perspective that enables us to resolve our issue.
+Therefore, diversity is one of the four prerequisites of successful collective intelligence and perhaps its single most important component.

-Allow 1492 to show, guide and support you on the journey how to enhance the collective intelligence in your organization.
+Allow 1492 to show, guide and support you on the journey of enhancing the collective intelligence in your organization.

 board of management